-Across the street you see Main Street Garden , Dallas’ answer to an urban park.
-There’s a small taco stand here where can stop for a drink or snack.
+Across the street from the Main Street Historic District, this is Dallas’ answer to an urban park.
+There’s a small taco stand here where you can stop for a drink or snack.
 Lots of people bring their dogs and kids here as well.
 This photograph was taken just before the Christmas holiday.
 If you look closely, you can see the Christmas tree in the center foreground.

 The clock tower which you see in several photographs crowns what was originally the Mercantile Bank Building.
 The building was completed about 1942 and the current clock tower was added in 1958.
 It’s a downtown landmark, and one of my favorites.